 We will do this by:

-• Engaging with our stakeholders and the East Midlands Academic Health Science Network to ensure the evidence we produce is implementation ready
+- Engaging with our stakeholders and the Health Innovation East Midlands to ensure the evidence we produce is implementation ready